2021-2022 Farm Grants

 Paul Krawiec of Statesville will use the grant to add blackberries to his U-Pick Blueberry business.

-Jeffrey Wood of Willow Spring will use the grant to construct a farm stand on our existing family farm.
+Jeffrey Wood of Willow Spring will use the grant to construct a farm stand on their existing family farm.

 Cole Strickland from Nashville will use the grant to build a storefront and increase freezer storage capacity.